 (For older revisions check ILSE Build Instructions for Revision 1-3 )

 Distributor for this module is Befaco.
-Also available directly from our shop.
+You can get it as well from Thonk, Schneidersladen or Exploding Shed.
+Or directly from our shop.

 This manual in a printer friendly format: Ilse_REV4_Assembly_Manual.pdf (1.4 MB)